-Effective January 2015, the Company's board of directors adopted the Employee Stock Purchase Plan (the ESPP), and the Company's stockholders approved the ESPP.
-The ESPP will become effective on the effective date of the IPO.
+Effective January 1, 2015, the Company's board of directors adopted the Employee Stock Purchase Plan (the ESPP) and the Company expects its stockholders to approve the ESPP prior to the effectiveness of the IPO.
+The ESPP will become effective on the day prior to the effectiveness of the IPO.
 The ESPP permits participants to purchase common stock through payroll deductions of up to 15% of their eligible compensation.
 A total of 183,462 shares of common stock will initially be reserved for issuance under the ESPP.
 In addition, the number of shares of common stock available for issuance under the ESPP will be annually increased on the first day of each fiscal year during the term of the ESPP, beginning with the 2014 fiscal year, by an amount equal to the lessor of: (i) 366,925 shares; (ii) 1% of the total number of shares of Capital Stock outstanding on December 31st of the preceding calendar year; or (iii) such other amount as the Company's board of directors may determine.